Tsav 9

-Tsav 9 (צו 9) is a right-wing organization based in Israel, formed by some of the families of people taken hostage by Hamas fighters from the Gaza Strip on 7 October 2023 and their supporters with alleged ties to the Israel army reservists and Jewish settlers in the West Bank.
+Tsav 9 (צו 9) is a right-wing organization based in Israel, formed by some of the families of people taken hostage by Hamas fighters from Israel to the Gaza Strip and their supporters with alleged ties to the Israel army reservists and Jewish settlers in the West Bank.
 It has an estimated membership count of over 400 people.
 The group has been involved in protests and actions against the delivery of humanitarian aid to the Gaza Strip.
-On 14 June 2024, the United States State Department officially added the group to its list of sanctioned entities for impeding the delivery of humanitarian aid to the Gaza Strip, categorizing it as a "violent extremist" group.
+On 14 June 2024, the United States State Department officially added the group to its list of sanctioned entities for impeding the delivery of humanitarian aid to the Gaza Strip, categorizing it as a "violent extremist group".

 Origin

 Founded on Facebook in January 2024, the group originated from an appeal on the website which garnered it 50 members.
 The group began conducting real-world demonstrations, and its membership later increased to over 400.
 It was formed by Israeli settlers, IDF reservists, and families of hostages taken during the 7 October attacks.
 Its name is in reference to the IDF's 'Order 8', the emergency mobilization order for Israeli reservists, that was also activated on October 7, 2023, the day of the Hamas massacre in Israel's south.